Skip to Main Content

 Reading suggestions

-The open access support teams of the Central Medical Library and University Library have recently come across four cases of predatory/fraudulent publishing behaviour at the expense of UG/UMCG authors.
-We outline the cases below (anonymously and with the permission of the authors involved).
+The open access support teams of the Central Medical Library and University Library have come across multiple cases of predatory/fraudulent publishing behaviour at the expense of UG/UMCG authors.
+Four of them are outlined below (anonymously and with the permission of the authors involved).
 In the hope that this will help others avoid similar circumstances in the future.

 This information has also been published our Open Science Blog